MCC-Penn Valley is certified as an American Welding Society training facility.

-MCC-Business & Technology offers three job ready certificates, an Associate in Applied Science in Welding and Management, as well as continuing education classes.
+MCC-Penn Valley offers three job ready certificates, an Associate in Applied Science in Welding and Management, as well as continuing education classes.
 The links below redirect to the academic catalog.

 This Veteran took advantage of her opportunities at MCC's welding program while using a grant-funded initiative.
 Read Whitney's success story.

 Gilbert Stallings was looking for a place he could call home.
 He found it in the MCC-Business & Technology welding program.
 Gilbert had a job lined up before finishing his degree and currently works at American Steel Works.
 Read Gilbert's success story.